Cotton mill

-The cotton mill, originally a Lancashire phenomenon, was copied in New England and later in the southern states of America.
-In the 20th century, North West England lost its supremacy to the United States, then to Japan and subsequently to China.
+The cotton mill, originally a Lancashire phenomenon, was copied in New England and New York, and later in the southern states of America.
+In the 20th century, North West England lost its supremacy to the United States.
+In the postwar years, Japan, other Asian countries and ultimately China became dominant in cotton manufacturing.

 History

-In the mid-16th century Manchester was an important manufacturing centre for wooll and Leigh and south towards Manchester, used flax and raw cotton imported along the Mersey and Irwell Navigation.
+In the mid-16th century Manchester was an important manufacturing centre for wool and Leigh and south towards Manchester, used flax and raw cotton imported along the Mersey and Irwell Navigation.

 Key inventions

 During the Industrial Revolution cotton manufacture changed from a domestic to a mechanised industry, made possible by inventions and advances in technology.
 The weaving process was the first to be mechanised by the invention of John Kay's flying shuttle in 1733.
-The manually-operated spinning jenny was developed by James Hargreaves in about 1764 speeded up the spinning process.
+The manually operated spinning jenny was developed by James Hargreaves in about 1764, and speeded up the spinning process.
 The roller spinning principle of Paul and Bourne became the basis of Richard Arkwright's spinning frame and water frame, patented in 1769.
 The principles of the spinning jenny and water frame were combined by Samuel Crompton in his spinning mule of 1779, but water power was not applied to it until 1792.

-Many mills were built after Arkwright's patent expired in 1783 and by 1788, there were about 210 mills in Great Britain.
+Many mills were built after Arkwright's patent expired in 1783 and, by 1788, there were about 210 mills in Great Britain.
 The development of cotton mills was linked to the development of the machinery they contained.

 By 1774, 30,000 people in Manchester were employed using the domestic system in cotton manufacture.
 Handloom weaving lingered into the mid-19th century but cotton spinning in mills relying on water power and subsequently steam power using fuel from the Lancashire Coalfield began to develop before 1800.
+Many more people were employed by the mills.

 Successful modern first mills

-The Paul-Wyatt mills
+Paul-Wyatt mills

 The first cotton mills were established in the 1740s to house roller spinning machinery invented by Lewis Paul and John Wyatt.
 The machines were the first to spin cotton mechanically "without the intervention of human fingers".
 They were driven by a single non-human power source which allowed the use of larger machinery and made it possible to concentrate production into organised factories.
 Four mills were set up to house Paul and Wyatt's machinery in the decade following its patent in 1738: the short-lived, animal-powered Upper Priory Cotton Mill in Birmingham in 1741; Marvel's Mill in Northampton operated from 1742 until 1764 and was the first to be powered by a water wheel; Pinsley Mill in Leominster probably opened in 1744 and operated until it burned down in 1754; and a second mill in Birmingham set up by Samuel Touchet in 1744, about which little is known, but which was sufficiently successful for Touchet later to seek the lease on the mill in Northampton.
 The Paul-Wyatt mills spun cotton for several decades but were not very profitable, becoming the ancestors of the cotton mills that followed.